EbookFoundation/cce-search-ansible/README.md

 # CCE Search Ansible Setup

-## Frontend Server (cce.ebookfoundation.org)

 ### Pre-requisites
 1. Install `ansible` on your local machine
-2. Ensure you have obtained the SSH key for the server
+2. Ensure you have obtained the SSH key for the EC2 instances
-3. Complete server setup if not already complete (see CCE-Frontend-System-Information-and-Provisioning-Guide.pdf)
+3. Provision EC2 instances as needed

+## Frontend Server (cce.ebookfoundation.org)

+For information on how to provision the EC2 instance, see [CCE-Frontend-System-Information-and-Provisioning-Guide.md](CCE-Frontend-System-Information-and-Provisioning-Guide.md)

 ### Updating and redeploying